 Contributions to the endowment fund through the James E. West Fellowship are never spent; only the interest is used to further the programs and outreach of the Sam Houston Area Council.
 Members of the Sam Houston Area Council's endowment societies are recognized with their names are displayed in the lobby of the Cockrell Scout Center.

-To encourage donations to the Sam Houston Area Council’s endowment, The Cockrell Foundation will be providing a dollar for dollar match of all gifts in the amount of $500 - $25,000 made to the endowment fund by December 15, 2014.
+To encourage donations to the Sam Houston Area Council’s endowment, The Cockrell Foundation will be providing a dollar for dollar match of all gifts in the amount of $500 up to a lifetime cumulative maximum of $25,000 made to the endowment fund by December 15, 2015.
 The national endowment recognitions of James E. West and the Second Century Society recognizes supports of the Sam Houston Area Council’s endowment.
 The 2014 mission is to raise one million dollars in support of the council’s endowment.

 James E. West Recognition Levels